Skip to Content

 Milky Quartz

 Along the beach, milky quartz is a common find.
-Milky quartz can be deceiving if you do not know to look for them.
+Milky quartz can be deceiving if you do not know how to look for it.
 They are a unique variety of quartz because the color is more opaque and less translucent than most quartz crystals.

 Milky quartz has a white color, which comes from carbon dioxide gas getting trapped within the structure during the formation of the stone.

 Despite their milky white color, these are authentic quartz, nonetheless.
-When you hold milky quartz up to the sun, the light should be able to be seen through the translucence of the stone.
+When you hold milky quartz up to the sun, the light should be seen through the stone’s translucence.
 Do not pass these pretty pieces by during your hunt.

 Quartz Veining